praxis-live/support/docs/custom-components.md

 components and their connections, so you can also create your own files for sharing common configurations of components the same way.

-The Start Page can install components from the following repository automatically into your palette, or you can download them manually.
+The Dashboard can install components from the following repository automatically into your palette, or you can download them manually.

 [https://github.com/praxis-live/components](https://github.com/praxis-live/components)